Leroy1027/Corpus_Discription/Abbreviations/README.md

 # Abbreviation Folder

-## 1. 文件概述
+## 1. Overview

-本資料夾包含兩個檔案，分別如下：
+This folder contains two files:

 - **Standard Abbreviation**:
-  此文件基於 The Leipzig Glossing Rules: Conventions for interlinear morpheme-by-morpheme glosses，提供標準化的縮寫列表。資料來源於官方文件，您可以在以下網址查看詳細資訊：[Leipzig Glossing Rules PDF](https://www.eva.mpg.de/lingua/pdf/Glossing-Rules.pdf)。
+  This file is based on The Leipzig Glossing Rules: Conventions for interlinear morpheme-by-morpheme glosses, providing a list of standardized abbreviations.
+The source of this data is the official document, which can be accessed at the following link: [Leipzig Glossing Rules PDF](https://www.eva.mpg.de/lingua/pdf/Glossing-Rules.pdf).

 - **Austronesian_Abbreviation**:
-  這個檔案包含了南島語語言學常用的縮寫，由中心人員根據實際需求提供。
+  This file contains abbreviations commonly used in Austronesian linguistics, provided by the center's staff based on actual needs.

-## 2. 使用說明
+## 2. Usage Instructions

-請在使用 Universal Template 的 `Interlinear gloss: Mandarin` 欄位時，參考這兩個檔案中的縮寫對應翻譯。文件中的中文翻譯是由中心人員編輯完成的。如果您對這些翻譯有任何建議，歡迎提供反饋。
+When using the Universal Template's `Interlinear gloss: Mandarin` field, please refer to the abbreviations and their translations found in these two files.
+The Chinese translations in the files were edited by the center's staff.
+If you have any suggestions, please feel free to provide feedback.

-## 3. 標註指南
+## 3. Annotation Guidelines

-為節省空間，在使用 `Interlinear gloss: Mandarin` 時，人稱及單複數標記可以直接使用 Leipzig glossing rules 的標準縮寫系統，而無需再翻譯成中文。例如，華語的「他」可以直接標註為 `3SG`，不需標註為「第三人稱單數」。
+To save space, when using the `Interlinear gloss: Mandarin` field, you can directly use the Leipzig glossing rules system for person and number markings, without translating them into Chinese.
+For example, the Chinese pronoun "他" can be annotated as `3SG`, without the need to further label it as "third person singular".

 ---

-感謝您對這個專案的關注與貢獻。如有任何疑問或建議，請隨時與我們聯繫。
+Thank you for your attention and contributions to this project.
+If you have any questions or suggestions, please feel free to contact us.